Immigration: Labor market

 Several meta-analyses find extensive evidence of ethnic and racial discrimination in hiring in the American labor market.
 A 2016 meta-analysis of 738 correspondence tests – tests where identical CVs for stereotypically black and white names were sent to employers – in 43 separate studies conducted in OECD countries between 1990 and 2015 finds that there is extensive racial discrimination in hiring decisions in Europe and North-America.
 These correspondence tests showed that equivalent minority candidates need to send around 50% more applications to be invited for an interview than majority candidates.
 A study that examine the job applications of actual people provided with identical résumés and similar interview training showed that African-American applicants with no criminal record were offered jobs at a rate as low as white applicants who had criminal records.

+Politics of immigration

+Businesses tend to lobby in favor of more immigration, while labor movements tend to oppose immigration according to a 2011 study.
+A 2010 European study suggested that "employers are more likely to be pro-immigration than employees, provided that immigrants are thought to compete with employees who are already in the country.
+Or else, when immigrants are thought to compete with employers rather than employees, employers are more likely to be anti-immigration than employees."
+A 2011 study examining the voting of US representatives on migration policy suggests that "representatives from more skilled labor abundant districts are more likely to support an open immigration policy towards the unskilled, whereas the opposite is true for representatives from more unskilled labor abundant districts."
+Studies have suggested that some special interest groups lobby for less immigration for their own group and more immigration for other groups since they see effects of immigration, such as increased labor competition, as detrimental when affecting their own group but beneficial when affecting other groups.